About ZULRESSO

 HAM-D total score did not return to baseline by Day 30 in both Study 1 and Study 2.
 A prespecified secondary efficacy endpoint was the mean change from baseline in HAM-D total score at Day 30.

-• In overall Study 1 population, significantly greater reduction in HAM-D total score with ZULRESSO vs placebo was observed at Day 30 (P≤0.05)
+• In the overall Study 1 population, significantly greater reduction in HAM-D total score with ZULRESSO vs placebo was observed at Day 30 (P≤0.05)

 • In Study 1, the 60-mcg/kg/hour arm was significant at Hour-60 and maintained significance vs placebo at Day 30